HEALTH & SAFETY POLICY STATEMENT

 - Promote the raising of standards for learner health and safety through support, and challenge, as appropriate.

-Systems are in place to set objectives and review our performance which meet the requirements of BSOHSAS18001.
-From March 2018 we are committing to transition from BSOHSAS18001 to the new international standard ISO45001 within 3 years.
+Systems are in place to set objectives and review our performance which currently meet the requirements of BSOHSAS18001.
+From March 2018 we are committing to transition to the new international standard ISO45001 within 3 years.

 This policy statement, the Company Health and Safety infrastructure and its subsequent arrangements, which are detailed within our electronic Health and Safety management system, shall be reviewed regularly to ensure that it reflects changing needs and circumstances and is kept up-to-date.
 Its effectiveness shall be monitored and acted upon by leaders in the workplace and by the HSE representatives at Company level.